-Fidelio Tata, PhD⎢MiCA CASP CPD Training
+Fidelio Tata, PhD⎢Embedded MiCA CASP CPD & Competence Frameworks

 Blackboard with various formulas